shridhar-tl/js-report-builder/README.md

                 // These properties will be sent back to this callback function as second param when the end user tries to edit the dataset again in future.
                 resolveSchema: (name, props, promise) => {

-                    promise.resolve(rapidview); // Optionally use this to resolve data of the dataset along with schema
+                    promise.resolve(statesList); // Optionally use this to resolve data of the dataset along with schema

                     return Promise.resolve(props); // Return a promise which should resolve to the schema of the dataset.
                 },

                 // While the end user tries to preview the report, this callback function would be triggered.
                 // Return a promise which resolves the data which can be used by the end user in report.
-                resolveData: props => Promise.resolve(rapidview)
+                resolveData: props => Promise.resolve(statesList)
             }
         },